webgefrickel/webgefrickel.de/public/content/3-blog/20-a-modern-mutt-setup/article.en.md

 ----

-Date: 2017-09-04
+Date: 2017-10-11

 ----

 Intro: I have switched to mutt as my main email client successfully for over half a year now.
-This is an in-depth post about how and why I did this.
+This is the first part of an in-depth post about how and why I did this.
 Prepare for config-files-porn!

 ----